filiparag/wikiman/README.md

 - `SOURCE`  source name
 - `PATH`    path to HTML file

-Outside this function, variable `$path` should be set to the local database path.
-Wikiman will probe this path when verifying if the source can be used.
+When listing available sources, Wikiman will call module's `info` funcion which prints name, state, number of pages and path of the source.

 ## Contributions